 - Restore a tooth to its original shape.

 - Improve the cosmetic appearance of a tooth.

-Designed to fit snugly and function as normal teeth, crowns may be made with precious metal, porcelain pressed to metal and all-porcelain, each very effective.
-For strength and aesthetic purposes, Dr. Barton often recommends all-ceramic crowns for their precise color matching systems and durability.
+Designed to fit snugly and function as normal teeth, crowns may be made with precious metal, porcelain pressed to metal, and all-porcelain, each very effective.
+For strength and aesthetic purposes, we often recommend all-ceramic crowns for their precise color matching systems and durability.

 In most cases, we can design and fit crowns in two short appointments.
 Once they’re on, caring for them is no different than proper hygiene for your other teeth.
 Conscientious, twice-daily brushing and daily flossing will help protect the base from bacterial growth, and regular visits to our office for professional cleanings will help ensure long-term proper function and durability.